Millennial food trends that are actually good for you

 It’s the catchphrase du jour and today between your supermarket and favourite restaurant, you’ll find anything from keto pizza to keto parantha.
 By limiting the intake of carbohydrates, the aim of the diet is to create a state of ketosis in the body wherein it starts deriving energy from ketones produced by the liver instead of blood glucose.
 While your internet search will throw up conflicting opinions, read on to find out what the experts have to say.

-Expert view: A keto diet is a tough regimen that requires high discipline, will power and sustainability.
+Expert view: A keto diet, one of the latest food trends mainly comprises of protein rich food.
+It is is a tough regimen that requires high discipline, will power and sustainability.
 By depriving the body of carbohydrates, it is forced to start using fats as fuel.
 A keto diet can be beneficial if you suffer from epilepsy, diabetes or have a certain goal in mind.
 While it will certainly kickstart your weight loss journey, it is not recommended for more than 45 days and that too under the guidance of a professional.
 By cutting out certain food groups for long periods, you are depriving your body of essential nutrients (read zinc, biotin and vitamins).
-So, consider this diet to give your body a boost, but in the long run, it’s always advisable to have a balanced diet, supplemented by exercise and healthy lifestyle habits.
-Of course, most importantly, a diet that is approved for your body type by a certified nutritionist.
+So, consider this diet to give your body a boost, but in the long run, it’s always advisable to have a balanced diet comprising of good food, supplemented by exercise and healthy lifestyle habits.

 With expert inputs from Hetal Chheda, Holistic Nutritionist and Founder, YOUR HEALTH Nutrition Clinic and Gautam Kapur, Nutraceutical Expert and Founder, Be Conscious Nutrition